tylerharter/cs301-projects/spring19/p6/README.md

 Answer in the form of a list containing no duplicates (for this and future questions).

-## Q4: which wineries contain the phrase `black-fruit aroma` in the description?
+## Q4: which wineries contain the phrase "black-fruit aroma" in the description?

 ## Q5: in which country is the single costliest wine produced?